mirjak/draft-kuehlewind-quic-proxy-discovery/draft-kuehlewind-quic-proxy-discovery.md

 Option Code:

 : 8 bits.
-Its most significant bit indicates if this option is mandatory (0) or optional (1) to process.
+The most significant bit indicates if this option is mandatory (0) or optional (1) to process.

 Reserved: